Tej-55/NST/README.md

 # NST
 Neural Style Transfer
-This is a one of my favorite projects involving a GANs.
+This is a one of my favorite projects involving Computer Vision.
 It involves you giving the input image which you want to be recreated in the 'style' of any other image.
 Here, I used a winter-snowy picture to be reconstructed